MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 1 - [Optional] JSwing.md

 The `setBounds()` function is used to make a component show up in a specific location on the frame.
 The first two parameters are the *x* and *y* coordinates of the top-left corner of the component, and the last two parameters are the *width* (horizontal distance) and *height* (vertical distance) of the component.

-The syntax is quite similar for other components.
+The syntax is quite similar for other components:

 ```Java
 JTextField amountField = new JTextField("0.00");